dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

-    declarations in pre-feature libraries can ignore *some* `base`, `interface` and `final` modifiers on *some* declarations in platform libraries, and to mix in non-`mixin` classes from platform libraries, as long as those classes has `Object` as superclass and declares no constructors.
+    declarations in pre-feature libraries can ignore *some* `base`, `interface` and `final` modifiers on *some* declarations in platform libraries, and to mix in non-`mixin` classes from platform libraries, as long as such a class has `Object` as superclass and declares no constructors.
     Instead, users will only have to abide by those restrictions when they upgrade their library's language version.
     _It will still not be possible to, e.g., extend or implement the `int` class,